About the Post

 I trained to become a nurse after leaving school, and at around 18 one of my knees started to swell at regular intervals, my neck got stiff and sore and the joints in my jaw got tender.
 Nothing is particular was diagnosed although I had a positive anti-nuclear antibody test (titre 1 in 64).
 This meant my joint problems could be an auto-immune issue.
 It never got too bad, but remained an annoying on and off issue.

-Diet wise in my mid 20′s I experimented with being a vegetarian, also cutting out fish.
+Diet wise in my mid 20’s I experimented with being a vegetarian, no fish or seafood.
 I ate lots of whole grains, beans, nuts, fruit and vegetables.
 My PMS and menstrual pain got dramatically worse after a couple of years as a vegetarian.
 It never occurred to me that it might be related.
 Although I didn’t put on further weight, I couldn’t lose any either, and stayed around 5kg heavier than my ideal.

 In my 30’s I started eating meat again, but only in small amounts.
 I was eating what looked by all accounts a healthy diet.
 Muesli, fruit and trim milk for breakfast, whole grain sandwiches for lunch and veggies, brown rice, or pasta and a small portion of protein for dinner.
 The other thing I had a problem with was blood sugar – if I ate just carbohydrates, like a muffin I got hungry, in fact ravenous a couple of hours later and got dizzy from low blood sugar.
-I learned that eating low glycemic index foods and eating regularly stopped this from happening as much.
+I learned that if I ate low glycemic index foods, with regular snacks stopped this from happening as much.

 What’s the best way to keep the hormones in the zone?
 To Sears surprise it wasn’t a drug or a pill.
 He found that the thing that had the most powerful effect on these hormones was food.
-What’s more he discovered that controlling the relative amounts of protein, carbohydrate and fat in meals had a dramatic influence on hormones.
+What’s more he discovered that controlling the relative amounts of protein, carbohydrate and fat in meals had an influence on hormones, specifically insulin released in response to blood glucose and glucagon released in response to protein.
 By eating food in the right balance and portion size you could keep the hormones in the zone and stay healthy.

 Sears carried out studies on athletes, heart disease patients and type II diabetics.
-They all lost body fat and showed significant improvements in their blood profiles and general health when they ate zone.
+They all lost body fat and showed significant improvements in their blood profiles and general health when they ate along zone guidelines.
 Some of the athletes on the programme went on to win Olympic gold medals.

 I got to the section in the book on PMS.
 Clients that Sears had worked with had had a significant reduction in symptoms in just 30 to 60 days.
 Nothing had worked for me, so I thought I’d try eating the way he suggested.
 I started the Zone Diet in December 95.

 The results were pretty amazing.
 First my energy levels increased markedly, especially after exercise.
 I didn’t feel whacked after going to the gym and my weights increased faster than ever.
-I could work all day at a physically demanding job and didn’t get tired.
+(I now know this to be a result of increased protein, and specifically having a moderate protein amount, around 20 g net at each meal) I could work all day at a physically demanding job and didn’t get tired.
 I no longer got low blood sugar.
 My mental focus improved.

-The fat began to melt off me in all the right places, yet I wasn’t feeling hungry or deprived.
+The fat began to melt off me in all the right places, yet I wasn’t feeling hungry (more protein, less carbs) or deprived.
 I lost about 5kg, which I managed to keep off, rather than as in the past lose it and then put it back on again.
 But most importantly, my PMS almost completely disappeared.
-I added Omega 3 (6 capsules day) to my diet and the severe menstrual pain I had put up with for years diminished to tolerable levels.
+I added Omega 3 (6 capsules or 1800mg DHA+EPA a day) to my diet and the severe menstrual pain I had put up with for years diminished to tolerable levels.
 All those years as a vegetarian had depleted my Omega 3 levels which was why my menstrual pain as well as joint inflammation increased.
 Taking large amounts of Omega 3 also decreased joint pain, and my knee swelled less regularly, and my neck stopped being as sore and stiff.

 It was impossible for other people not to notice the changes, I frequently got the comment “You look amazing, what have you been doing?”